yousefamar/cis-rest-server/README.md

 If just a 'to' is provided than everything is loaded from the start until the given time (inclusive).
 If just 'from' is provided, the data from this given time until now is loaded.

+Limit is a numerical limit, i.e. if limit is 1, you only get the latest entry, and if it's 500, you get up to the latest 500 entries.

 If no parameter is given, all values are loaded.

 #### Parameters:
   - group
   - type
   - from (inclusive, optional)
   - to (inclusive, optional)
+  - limit (optional)

 #### Response:
   - An array of JSON-encoded DB entries